EWU-MRAR-AI-ML-Courses/.github/profile/README.md

 - cv/: Computer Vision projects and case studies.
 - graphics/: Materials related to the Computer Graphics course.

-# Contributing
-We encourage contributions from students and the academic community.
-If you have a project, research paper, or resources related to the courses, feel free to contribute.

 # Graduate Teaching Assistant
 - Md Shajibul Islam, [Github Profile](https://github.com/ShajibEwuCse19).